shadow-robot/aurora/README.md

 For Hand E software deployments on single laptop.

 To begin with, the docker_deploy playbook checks the installation status of docker.
 If docker is not installed then a new clean installation is performed.
-If the required image is private, then a valid Docker Hub account with pull credentials from Shadow Robot's Docker Hub is required.
+If the required image is private, then a valid customer_key is required.
 Then the specified docker image is pulled and a docker container is initialized.
 Finally, a desktop shortcut is generated.
 This shortcut starts the docker container and launches the hand.

 **How to run:**